Paying for OT School: 6 Financial Tips to Get You Through

 Hybrid OT graduate programs are becoming more and more common.

-To find out more about accredited hybrid OT schools, you can check out AOTA’s list here.
+To find out more about accredited hybrid OT schools, you can check out AOTA’s list of programs here.

 4. Apply for Scholarships!

-5. Pick up a Part-Time Caregiver or Nanny Position
+5. Pick up a Part-Time Caregiver or Babysitting Position

 Try signing up for Care.com or even checking with your advisors.
 Quite often individuals in the community will reach out to professors at OT programs requesting healthcare students for these positions.